 Medication

 In some cases of moral or religious scrupulosity, a psychiatrist may prescribe medication for OCD.
-The medications that have been found to work in these kinds of cases are selective serotonin reuptake inhibitors (SSRIS).4
+The most common medications prescribed for people with OCD are selective serotonin reuptake inhibitors (SSRIS).4

 Negative thought patterns to watch out for include:1